About OptionsMath

 About the author

 Hi, I'm Jimmy Raymond.
 I started building calculators while working through problems in school at New Mexico Tech and the University of New Mexico, where I earned a B.S. in Environmental Engineering and a B.S. in Computer Science.
 The two degrees are what made sites like this one possible — engineering gave me the dimensional-analysis and applied-math foundation, and computer science gave me the tools to turn equations into software that someone else can pick up and use in thirty seconds.
+That's an uncommon combination: most CS programs don't require classical mechanics, thermodynamics, fluid statics, or rigorous dimensional analysis, and most engineering programs don't cover the algorithms, testing methodology, and production-software practice that CS programs do.
+Both sides matter for a calculator that has to produce a number you'll act on.

 I trade options for my own account, which is how most of the calculators on this site got prioritized — these are the tools I actually use to think through a trade before I put it on.
 I'm based in Albuquerque, New Mexico.